 Situation: A regional wholesaler of steel products decided to capitalize on the price of imported consumer hardware.
 In addition, the company had realized that there existed a large market in the U.S. for anchor chain within the mining industry.
 The challenge was to use the same vehicle to capitalize on both opportunities.

-Results: Over a nine month period a strategic alliance and import Agreement was initiated that would facilitate the plan.
-Strategic alliances and Agreements were signed with low end distribution centers to sell the imported products.
+Results: Over a nine-month period a strategic alliance and import Agreement was initiated that would facilitate the plan.
+Strategic alliances and Agreements were signed with low-end distribution centers to sell imported products.
 This resulted in:

 - First year’s sales of anchor chain of more than $2.2 million

 - First year’s sales of consumer hardware of more than $1.75 million to wholesalers

 - An offering from the Asian manufacturer to extend the types of numbers of products offered for wholesale U.S. distribution.